Birds

 Accuracy

 Not being ornithologists and without prior experience with Australian wildlife we may make the occasional mistake in identifying species.
-These are ours, not the Field Guide's, and tips from more experienced Australian bird watchers are very welcome.
+These are ours, not the field guides', and tips from more experienced Australian bird watchers are very welcome.

 Photographic equipment